argoproj/argo-cd/docs/proposals/parameterized-config-management-plugins.md

 #### UI config as part of the parameter descriptions

 Pros:
- * No additional `ui` field in the ConfigManagementPlugin spec - less cognitive load on plugin developers
+ * No additional `ui` field in the ConfigManagementPlugin spec
+ * Less cognitive load on plugin developers

 Cons:
  * No group-level UI configuration